vhicktour/SNHU_CS330/README.md

 ## Project Overview

 This project is a 3D scene rendering application developed in C++ using OpenGL.
-It demonstrates the rendering of various 3D shapes, texture mapping, transformations, and basic lighting to create an immersive visual scene.
+It demonstrates the rendering of various 3D shapes, texture mapping, transformations, and lighting to create an immersive visual scene.
 The focus is on applying textures to 3D objects using relative paths, ensuring portability across different systems.

 ## Key Features